-Where there is a missing landlord or if there is disagreement about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the Leasehold Valuation Tribunal to decide the price payable.
+Where there is a missing freeholder or where there is dispute about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the LVT to determine the premium.

-An example of a Freehold Enfranchisement decision for a Datchet and Langley flat is 164 Nestles Avenue in October 2013.
-The tribunal agreed with the proposed price of £20,158 for the freehold and determined that that sum is the amount to be paid into court This case related to 2 flats.
-The unexpired term was 69 years.
+An example of a Freehold Enfranchisement decision for a Datchet and Langley property is 164 Nestles Avenue in October 2013.
+The tribunal agreed with the proposed price of £20,158 for the freehold and determined that that sum is the amount to be paid into court This case was in relation to 2 flats.
+The unexpired residue of the current lease was 69 years.

 What are the common defects that you witness in leases for Datchet and Langley properties?

-You may encounter a problem when selling your property if you have a defective lease as they can affect a potential buyer’s ability to obtain a mortgage.
-HSBC Bank, Bank of Scotland, and Nottingham Building Society all have express conveyancing instructions when it comes to what is expected in a lease.
-If a mortgage lender believes that the lease is problematic they may refuse to grant the mortgage, obliging the buyer to withdraw.
+You may encounter difficulties when selling your property if you have a defective lease primarily because it impacts on the ability to obtain a mortgage on the property.
+HSBC Bank, Norwich and Peterborough Building Society, and Britannia all have express requirements when it comes to what is expected in a lease.
+If a mortgage lender believes that the lease is defective they may refuse to grant the mortgage, obliging the buyer to pull out.

 What type of property do your Datchet and Langley conveyancing estimates apply to?

 Our conveyancing quotes are only relevant to standard domestic premises in England & Wales.
 Where you have any different needs for example industrial or agricultural land or commercial conveyancing in Datchet and Langley please contact us to consider your requirements .